A step by step guide for international students to study at South Tyneside College

 c ii).
 For courses exceeding six months duration, we will need evidence that you have enough money to support yourself whilst studying in the UK.
 The amount depends on the length of your course and to obtain a visa to study with us, you must be able to show that you have £1015 per month for living costs for the majority of your study (up to a maximum of 9 months) and that you have held those funds for a minimum of 28 days prior to applying for your visa.
 We require sight of the evidence to ensure you meet the requirement for a successful visa application.

-- A copy of your IELTS for UKVI English Language certificate (or UKVI approved alternative), showing an overall level of 5.0 with not more than one grade below 4.5 for HNC/D programmes, and an overall level of 6.0 for the FD and degree programmes with no grades lower than 5.5
+For courses exceeding six months’ duration, we will need a copy of your IELTS for UKVI Test Report Form, showing an overall level of 5.0, with not more than one grade below 4.5 for HNC/D programmes; an overall level of 6.0 for the FD and Degree programmes with no grades lower than 5.5 or 5.5 PLUS a minimum one year study programme in the UK.
+Trinity ISE I and ISE II certificates for tests taken inside the UK are also accepted.
+Other English language qualification evidence may be used if you are applying for a Short-Term Study Visa.

 - A copy of your most recent education certificate showing that you have met the entry requirements of the course